Universal Structure of Turbulent Radiative Mixing Layers

 In quasi-isobaric TRMLs the mass- and emissivity-weighted PDFs follow

 in excellent agreement with simulations (compare the solid and dashed lines for ${\cal P}_{V,M,E}(T)$ in Fig.~\ref{fig:PDFs}).
-The emissivity PDF differs qualitatively from the steady cooling-flow prediction (blue lines versus red dashed line; \cite{Dutta2022}).
-For a non-turbulent cooling-flow the physical and average temperatures are the same.
+This represents the first analytic prediction of the emissivity PDF in a TRML, validated by simulation.
+The emissivity PDF (${\cal P}_E(T)$) differs qualitatively from the steady cooling flow prediction (green lines versus red dashed line; \cite{Dutta2022}).
+For a non-turbulent cooling flow the physical and average temperatures are the same.

 The link to energy transport becomes clear by rewriting the TRML energy equation (Eq. \ref{eq:total_energy}) as